patrickrobrecht/kirchen-im-web/README.md

 kirchen-im-web.de offers the data via a public API at `https://kirchen-im-web.de/api/` which returns all the data on the selected churches in JSON format.
 Even if there is only one result for the query, the data is returned as a list.

+### GET /api/churches

 Per default, the whole data is returned.
 Parameters can be used to reduce the number of entries which are returned.

 Example: A call to `https://kirchen-im-web.de/api/churches/?name=test` only returns data of the churches whose name contains the string `test`.

+Supported parameters:

 * `name`: the substring of the name
 * `postalCode`: the postal code
 * `city`: the substring of the city
 * `country`: the country code (e. g. `DE` for Germany).
-	Possible values: see `$countries` variable in the configuration file
+	Possible values: see `$countries` variable in the [configuration file](./src/Helpers/Configuration.php)
 * `denomination`: the denomination.
 	Possible values: see `$denominations` variable in the configuration file
 * `type`: the type.
 	Possible values: see `$types` variable in the configuration file
 * `hasWebsiteType`: the website type.
 	Possible values: see `$websites` variable in the configuration file

+### GET /api/churches/{id}
+The data of the church with the given entry id is returned.
+The entry id is the number in the URL of the details page.

 ## Used programming languages and libraries
 * [HTML5, CSS 3.0](https://www.w3.org/standards/webdesign/htmlcss)